Victorreca/202209-w6ch1-victor-redondo/README.md

 ## Data Modifications

-- Add/Remove to list
+- Modify property done
-- Create a new input list
+- Create a new task

 # Components